smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Screenshots ==

-1. Create shipping labels from backend and let tracking information being saved automatically
+1. Create shipping labels from backend and save tracking information automatically
 2. Let the customer choose a close pickup point where the parcel can be collected
-3. Easy setup of the centrale module settings
+3. Plugins general settings
 4. Table rate setup of shipping methods have never been easier.
 5. Services for each carrier is easily setup in WooCommerce backend.